Difficulty: Easy

 Runtime Analysis:

 Given the only constraint that N is between 3 and 103, we know that pretty much most algorithms besides a pure brute force can solve this problem.
-An entirely brute force approach O(n3), involving going over every possible length, width, height from 1 to N and saving the l * w * h when l + w + h = n will fail as 10would cause a time out.
+An entirely brute force approach O(n3), involving going over every possible length, width, height from 1 to N and saving the l * w * h when l + w + h = n will fail as 109 would cause a time out.
 This problem can be solved O(n2) or O(1).

 Runtime: O(n2) or O(1)